 It is declared to be the public policy that the State has a legitimate

-interest in assuring that all medical procedures, including abortions, are
+interest in assuring that all medical procedures are

 performed under circumstances that insure maximum safety.
 Therefore, the

 purpose of this Act is to provide for the better protection of the public

 health through the development, establishment, and enforcement of standards